Skip to content

 (...)

-On the direct connected VM2, start to check if in non-promiscious mode it sees mcast packets comming:
+On the directly connected VM2, check whether it sees multicast packets in non-promiscuous mode:

 tcpdump: verbose output suppressed, use -v or -vv for full protocol decode